shimels1/multi_source_rag_chatbot/README.md

    Obtain API keys from [Groq](https://console.groq.com/) and [LangChain](https://smith.langchain.com/).

 4. **Prepare Documents**:
    Place your documents in the `data/` directory.
-Supported formats include `.txt`, `.pdf`, `.docx`, etc. The server will process these on startup (last updated: 10:16 AM EAT, Saturday, August 23, 2025).
+Supported formats include `.txt`, `.pdf`, `.docx`, etc. The server will process these on startup.

 ## Usage